Pathway Program FAQs

 Yes, Pathway students can also live on campus!
 This ensures they can easily access all academic, personal and social offerings of BGSU's Main Campus in Bowling Green, Ohio.
 The Office of Residence Life has additional details about housing options.

 Students who live more than 50 miles away from BGSU's main campus are required to live in a residence hall.

 All students who live in BGSU residence halls must purchase a meal plan.
 Meal plans allow students the flexibility of eating at a variety of dining establishments at times that are convenient for them.
 BGSU dining staff will work with students who have special dietary needs due to dietary, medical, religious, or personal reasons.
 Vegetarian, gluten-free, and vegan options are available across the campus' dining facilities.
 BGSU Dining Services provides additional details about meal plans, dining facilities, and menus.

 Students in the program are able to participate in student organizations, but should first consult with their advisor to ensure they are devoting adequate time to their academic responsibilities.
-Advisors may limit involvement if they feel the student's academic progress would be hindered.

 Absolutely!
 Students in the Pathway Program will have access to all the same facilities, services, and extra-curricular opportunities of any other Main Campus student.
 This includes BGSU Falcon athletic events, the Student Recreation Center, Jerome Library, the Falcon Health Center, the Career Center and more.

 Yes.
 All BGSU students must purchase a parking permit through Parking Services if they choose to have a car on campus.

 Financial Aid & Cost Questions

 While in the Pathway Program, students study on the BGSU Main Campus in Bowling Green, OH but pay a reduced tuition rate for the first year.